Ph.D. Program Details

 Thesis and Defense

-The thesis is prepared in consultation with the Supervisor and the other members of the Supervisory Committee.
-When they are satisfied, the finished work is submitted to an external examiner.
+The student prepares the thesis in consultation with the Supervisor and the other members of the Supervisory Committee.
+With the approval of the Supervisory Committee, the finished work is submitted to an external examiner.
 Upon approval by the external examiner, the thesis is defended before members of the Supervisory Committee and one additional examiner, who is either the external examiner or an “internal external” examiner from another McMaster University department.
-A thesis which exceeds 90,000 words (including appendices, bibliography, and notes) will not be accepted unless permission is granted by the Program Committee on the recommendation of the Supervisory Committee.
+A thesis which exceeds 90,000 words (including appendices, bibliography, and notes) will not be accepted unless permission is granted by the Ph.
+D. Program Committee on the recommendation of the Supervisory Committee.